sushmaakoju/research-experienc/self-study-as-a-hobby/readme.md

         - <a href="https://github.com/sushmaakoju/image_sampling"> Resampling using Ground Sampling Distance over Satellite Images</a> and <a href="https://github.com/sushmaakoju/mturk-task-helper"> Data augmentation, marking, developing pipeline for annotations and assessments for Object detection and classification tasks respectively</a>

 ### 2022

+The following courses were completed for my learning and as a hobby, while I was enrolled in a <a href="https://github.com/sushmaakoju/research-experience/tree/main/university-of-colorado-boulder">Masters at University of Colorado Boulder, since Sep 2021</a> and <a href="https://github.com/sushmaakoju/research-experience/tree/main/university-of-colorado-boulder#teaching-assistant-for-msbc-5180-machine-learning-in-python-and-msbc-5190-artificial-intelligence">working as a parttime Teaching Assistant at University of Colorado Boulder for Artificial Intelligence course, Spring 2022 </a>:

 - Automated Theorem Proving, Spring
     - $\textit{\color{brown}Proof of study and implementation for proof of concept}$